Conditions of use

 Do you have a defective trolley with a lock plate?
 Then you can have it removed by a Royal FloraHolland employee (a technician).

 When picking up auction trolleys at a Royal FloraHolland location, you as a user have a duty of inspection.
-Only take auction trolleys with three standard fixed shelves and therefore no defective auction trolleys.
+Only take auction trolleys with you that have three standard shelves and leave any trolleys with an incorrect number of shelves behind.
 The duty of inspection is included in our General Terms and Conditions for Auction Trolleys.